 How professionals can help to reduce suicide in people with diabetes

-Thankfully, many organizations like the American Diabetes Association are now recommending routine screening for psychological issues like depression and suicide.
+Thankfully, many organizations like the American Diabetes Association are now recommending routine screening for psychological issues like depression and watching for type 1 diabetes and suicide.

 An article in the Primary Care Companion Journal of Clinical Psychiatry takes things one step further.
 It offers five steps that clinicians can take to safely managed depressed patients who are prescribed insulin.
 They suggest that patients are

 - Refer to a mental health provider (sooner rather than later)